-That was the beginning of the long journey west from Hudson Bay, for one man at least.
+That was the beginning of the long journey west from Hudson Bay by the Hayes River, for one man at least.
 I am a writer, and I need to research this, and other things, that I have never seen.
 In particular, I have to research every piece of the rivers they journeyed down.
 I have to map the rivers, so that I know exactly where they are at all times, and I do not mix up their stories.
 I need to know if their recollections are in agreement with each other — did the names get transferred, or did they all call the places by the same name every year?
 I need to know the locations of all the places they speak of — and this is especially hard to do on the lower Hayes River, where there are so many different portages.

 And so to do this, I put these men’s journals side by side, and compare them.
 I make lists and notes, and I map the rivers so that I know where the portages are.
 This is backstory, perhaps, but this is what writers do.
 They know far more than they include in their story, but the backstory makes their story real, even though they have not included every little detail in the final work.